-The Oregon Department of Justice, Financial Fraud and Consumer Protection Section regulates the Oregon marketplace, primarily by enforcing Oregon's Unlawful Trade Practices Act.
-The section's duties include educating consumers and businesses about their rights and obligations under the law.
+Oregon Department of Justice (DOJ), Consumer Protection Section regulates the Oregon marketplace by enforcing Oregon's Unlawful Trade Practices Act.
+This includes educating consumers and businesses about rights and obligations under the law.
 It operates a

 Call the Financial Fraud and Consumer Protection Section Hotline at 503-378-4320 or toll-free in Oregon at 877-877-9392.